united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/production-guide/administration/access-database.md

 content_type: task
 description: |
-  This page describes how to access the United Manufacturing Hub database to perform SQL operations using a database client, the CLI or Grafana.
+  This page describes how to access the United Manufacturing Hub database to perform SQL operations using a database client or the CLI.
 weight: 11
 ---